viniciusvalentee/pokemon-battle-api/README.md

     "pokemon2": "squirtle",
     "results": [
-      "Pikachu's Electric type is strong against Squirtle's Water type.", "Vencedor: Pikachu for having more advantages (1 to 0)."
+      "Pikachu's Electric type is strong against Squirtle's Water type.", "Winner: Pikachu for having more advantages (1 to 0)."
     ]
   }
   ```